RandomSearch18/a-level-project/docs/readme.md

 #### Andrew

-Andrew wants to find out the optimal route to get to the local bakery from school.
+Andrew is also in my computing class so I will have frequent contact with him.
+One use case he looks forward to trying is finding the optimal route to get to the local bakery from school.
 He wants to have easy-to read instructions and the total distance he'll have to walk.

 <!-- TODO Ili?? -->